Checklist for Leaving New Zealand

 This is a sad one.
 When it comes to the end of any great travel experience it can be hard to say goodby to that part of your life.
-Nevertheless, there’s always things to look forward to!
+Nevertheless, there are always things to look forward to!
 So it’s time to tie up your loose ends and prepare to leave New Zealand.

 If you have been in New Zealand on a working holiday, it’s likely that you will want to close your bank account, get your tax refund, and quit your job in a respectful manner.
 We’ll show you have to do it all in this article.

-Other things you’ll want to consider sorting out before you leave New Zealand is cancel your phone plan, arrange your airport transfer, and sell your car (if applicable).
+Other things you’ll want to consider sorting out before you leave New Zealand is cancelling your phone plan, arrange your airport transfer, and sell your car (if applicable).
 On a more exciting note, you may even want to consider your next travel plans when leaving New Zealand by visiting a nearby country.
 After all, it’s not often that you are this far down south in the Pacific.
 Without further ado, here’s all the stuff to do before leaving New Zealand.

 7 things to do before you leave New Zealand